StobbeDPF - all the way from R&D to a unique product

 - ctisa.fr- created a variant of copies without license

-- pirelli.com- acquired a license to copy
+- pirelli.com- acquired a license

 You will find extensive information about engine emission at www.dieselnet.com and under research/gas filters on this website.

 A range of Renault buses with MAN engines in Paris.
 In Toronto with Detroit Diesel 2-stroke V6.
 Volvo and Mercedes in Copenhagen all equipped with custom designed NoTox DPF systems regenerated with fuel additives.

 CAT and Liebherr excavators equipped with custom designed StobbeDPF for tunneling use.
 Kind of advanced as the kit combines DPF, catalyst and muffler within the original muffler space.